 This document describes Cisco Identity Services Engine (ISE) validated compatibility with switches, wireless LAN controllers, and other policy enforcement devices as well as operating systems with which Cisco ISE interoperates.

 Cisco ISE supports interoperability with any Cisco or non-Cisco RADIUS client network access device (NAD) that implements common RADIUS behavior (similar to Cisco IOS 12.x) for standards-based authentication.
 For a list of supported authentication methods, see the “Manage Authentication Policies” chapter of the Cisco Identity Services Engine Admin Guide, Release 2.1.

-Note Some switch models and IOS versions may have reached the end-of-life date and interoperability may not be fully supported.
+Note Some switch models and IOS versions may have reached the end-of-life date and interoperability may not be supported by Cisco TAC.